 Social Media Policy Recently I read an article about a hotel that had a unique social media policy written into their special event contracts.
 This hotel was built in the 1830s and appears to specialize in weddings.
 The property looks to be quite beautiful; however, their social media policy is not.
 It appears that the […]

 Recently I read an article about a hotel that had a unique social media policy written into their special event contracts.
 This hotel was built in the 1830s and appears to specialize in weddings.
 The property looks to be quite beautiful; however, their social media policy is not.

 It appears that the hotel is concerned about any negative comments that are posted via social media or any other Internet site.
 An article from NYpost.com quotes the following online policy from the hotel:

 “Please know that despite the fact that wedding couples love Hudson and our inn, your friends and families may not,” reads an online policy.
 “If you have booked the inn for a wedding or other type of event . . . and given us a deposit of any kind . . . there will be a $500 fine that will be deducted from your deposit for every negative review . . . placed on any internet site by anyone in your party.”

-This tells me the hotel fears for their reputation, and fear can cause a loss of customer confidence.
+This tells me the hotel fears for its reputation, and fear can cause a loss of customer confidence.
 Are they capable of delivering a great experience?
 And, why would anyone want to sign a contract with a hotel, or any business for that matter, that would require a guest to sign away their rights, and their guests’ rights, to their freedom of speech?

-I’m visualizing the wedding invitation with a footnote that reads: We love this hotel, but you might not.
+We love this hotel, but you might not.
 So, if you don’t, please, please, please don’t post a negative review on the Internet.
 The hotel will charge us $500 if you do.
 Thanks in advance, and we’ll see you at the wedding!